nnail0/cachelab-b-f25/datalab-b-exp.typ

 Upon closer inspection, it appears that ChatGPT added in some corrections to the _32x32_ code, which makes begs more questions about where exactly the problem was happening before.
 Regardless, it appears that the model was able to reflect on its own mistakes from a previous conversation and find what went wrong.
 This could point to the previously mentioned "short-term memory" issues that that were mentioned earlier, or it could be something different.

 ==== Code Quality
 Some important aspects in measuring code quality involve legibility, conciseness, and correctness.
-In all, it looks like the model was able to produce code that that was mostly followable.
+In all, the model was able to produce code that that was mostly followable.

 For the _64x64_ case, the code was not terribly concise, which made it difficult to parse.
 However, it was able to generate a satisfactory result.
 The other cases could be distilled down to simple code that did not require any lines.
 This made it concise and easy to follow.